operator-framework/olm-docs/content/en/docs/getting-started/_index.md

 ## Installing an Operator using OLM

 When you install OLM, it comes packaged with a number of Operators developed by the community that you can install instantly.
-You can use the `pacakagemanifest` api to see the operators available for you to install in your cluster:
+You can use the `packagemanifest` api to see the operators available for you to install in your cluster:

 ```sh
 $ kubectl get packagemanifest -n olm